pgxcentre/genipe/docs/tutorials/tutorial_genip.rst

    In the previous command, the ``--refrence`` and ``--bgzip`` options are optional and might be skipped.

-The following table describes the option used by :py:mod:`genip` in the previous command (see the :ref:`genip-usage` section for a full list):
+The following table describes the option used by :py:mod:`genipe` in the previous command (see the :ref:`genipe-usage` section for a full list):

 .. table::